whitneyburton/portfolios/students/1706-front/jen-woodson/20180110-jennifer-woodson-m4.md

 ## A: End of Module Assessment

 I believe I passed it with my late submissions.
+No news is good news, right?
+(Right??)

 ## B: Individual Work & Projects